EMISSIONS OF PERSISTENT ORGANIC COMPOUNDS (PAHs, DIOXINS AND FURANS): TREND AND SECTOR DISAGGREGATION

 Main regulatory references and objectives

-The Aarhus Protocol on Persistent Organic Pollutants (1998), within the framework of the Geneva Convention on Long-Range Transboundary Air Pollution (1979), indicates as an objective the reduction of dioxin, furan and PAH emissions below the levels reached in 1990 (or, alternatively, any other year between 1985 and 1995).
+The Aarhus Protocol on Persistent Organic Pollutants (1998), within the Geneva Convention on Long-Range Transboundary Air Pollution (1979), specifies as an objective the reduction of emissions of dioxins, furans and PAHs below the levels achieved in 1990 (or, alternatively, every other year between 1985 and 1995).

 DPSIR